-20.4 Pcap processing mode
+20.4 PCAP processing mode

-This mode is one of main motivation behind this code.
-The idea is to be able to ask to Suricata to treat different pcap files without having to restart Suricata between the files.
-This provides you a huge gain in time as you don't need to wait for the signature engine to initialize.
+This mode is one of main motivations behind this code.
+The idea is to be able to provide different pcap files to Suricata without having to restart Suricata for each file.
+This saves time since you don't need to wait for the signature engine to initialize.

-To use this mode, start suricata with your preferred YAML file and provide the option --unix-socket as argument:
+To use this mode, start Suricata with your preferred configuration YAML file and provide the option --unix-socket as argument:

-'''

 suricata -c /etc/suricata-full-sigs.yaml --unix-socket

-'''

-It is also possible to specify the socket filename as argument:
+It is also possible to specify the socket filename as an argument:

-'''

 suricata --unix-socket=custom.socket

-'''